funnicus/reaktor-preassignment/README.md

 ## About

 This folder contains my solution for the pre-assignment.
 The assignment is solved by using JavaScript with React and Express.
+This project is deployed on: https://reaktorpreassignmentsolution.herokuapp.com/.
 These are the main files you should be interested of:

 ### `convertStatusToJSON.js`